 Sowing / Overseeding

 If you want to achieve an ornamental lawn, it is best to go for a 100% fescue mix such as our STATEMENT: Front Lawn.
-However, please note that an ornamental lawn will not withstand heavy traffic, child’s play or pets, and is just for show.
-You can overseed your current lawn with a 100% fescue mix to introduce some fineness, and if you do this year on year your lawn will eventually become an ornamental lawn and should be cared for as such.
-If you already have an ornamental lawn and want to introduce some new species to create a bowling green style lawn for your home, you can use our PERFORM: Bowling Greens or PERFORM: Golf Greens.
+However, please note that an ornamental lawn will not withstand heavy traffic and is intended just for show.
+You can overseed your current lawn with a 100% fescue mix to introduce some fineness.
+If you do this year after year, your lawn will eventually become an ornamental lawn.
+And it should be cared for as such!
+If you already have an ornamental lawn and want to introduce some new species to create a bowling green-style lawn for your home, you can use our PERFORM: Bowling Greens or PERFORM: Golf Greens.

-These mixes are a 90:10 blend of fescue and browntop bentgrass, which is a well-known species used in golf and bowls to create a dense and superior playing surface.
+These mixes are a 90:10 blend of fescue and browntop bentgrass.
+This well-known species is used in golf and bowls to create a dense and superior playing surface.
 To keep your fine lawn looking its finest, you should aim to overseed seasonally.
-The best times to sow seed are when the temperatures are 8-10 degrees and above consistently (day and night) with no adverse weather conditions forecast (drought, floods, snow, frost).
+The best times to sow seed are when the temperatures are consistently 8-10 degrees and above (day and night).
+There also needs to be no adverse weather conditions forecast (drought, floods, snow, frost).
 Typically, this means the best times to sow are in spring and autumn.

 Just like us, lawns need nutrients to continue growing and thriving.
 To keep your lawn green all year round, it is important to adopt a regular fertiliser programme.
-We recommend that at a minimum you use two fertiliser applications a year.
-SLOW RELEASE: Spring / Summer from April / May onwards that provides a steady feed for four months, followed by SLOW RELEASE: Autumn / Winter which keeps your lawn disease free and protected from frost throughout the winter months.
+We recommend that, at a minimum, you use two fertiliser applications a year.
+SLOW RELEASE: Spring / Summer from April / May onwards provides a steady feed for four months, followed by SLOW RELEASE: Autumn / Winter, which keeps your lawn disease free and protected from frost throughout the winter months.

 Aeration is the process of spiking your lawn to create air pockets/holes in the soil to allow for the free flow of air, nutrients and water.
-In short – it allows your lawn to ‘breathe’ and let all of the good stuff in.
-A lawns surface can easily become compacted with lots of use, causing the soil to harden and water to pool on the surface.
-Whilst compacted soils aren’t typically an issue in fine lawns that are well cared for, it is good practice to aerate your lawn to ensure your grass is getting the nutrients it needs to stay green and weed and disease free.
+In short – it allows your lawn to ‘breathe’ and let all the good stuff in.
+A lawn's surface can easily become compacted with lots of use, causing the soil to harden and water to pool on the surface.
+Whilst compacted soils aren’t typically an issue in fine lawns that are well cared for, it is still good practice to aerate your lawn.
+This will ensure your grass gets the nutrients it needs to stay green and weed and disease free.

-Top dressing is the practice of applying a layer of organic matter to ‘top’ the lawn in order to level it out, improve the overall soil quality and to improve drainage.
-Typically, homeowners will dress their lawns with topsoil which is the ideal soil for your seed to grow in (a combination of clay, sand and silt).
-Professionals, such as greenkeepers, regularly top dress their greens mostly with sand which aids drainage, prevents thatch build up and alleviates compaction.
+Top dressing is applying a layer of organic matter to ‘top’ the lawn to level it out.
+And this will also improve the overall soil quality and drainage.
+Typically, homeowners will dress their lawns with topsoil.
+And the ideal soil for your seed to grow in (a combination of clay, sand and silt).
+Professionals, such as greenkeepers, regularly top dress their greens mostly with sand which aids drainage, prevent thatch build up and alleviates compaction.
 It is important to add only a thin layer or as much as you need to fill in dips in the lawn, as you do not want to alter the entire level of your lawn by adding too much.

-Ornamental mixes such as our STATEMENT: Front Lawn tolerate close mowing, but also perform best when they are mown to their recommended height – in this case 10 – 20 mm.
+Ornamental mixes such as our STATEMENT: Front Lawn tolerate close mowing but perform best when they are mown to their recommended height – in this case 10 – 20 mm.
 Whilst this is the recommended height for regular in-season mowing, after overseeding or sowing a new ornamental lawn it is vitally important to mow on the highest setting on your lawn mower for the first mow before lowering it to the recommended height.
-To secure the perfect mow, it is important to keep your lawn mower in good condition and to always have sharp blades, as blunt blades can damage your grass.
-Never mow when your grass is wet, and never leave clippings behind on your lawn.
-To create those statement stripes, you need to have a lawnmower with a rear roller.
-This pushes the grass in different directions, and the reflection is what causes the stripes to appear in two different shades.
-You can read more in our guide: how to make the most of your mowing.

-you will certainly earn your stripes when taking care of it!
+So, there you have it; there’s a lot involved in creating the perfect ornamental lawn.
+But you will certainly earn your stripes when taking care of it!